 While I can understand Baird’s enthusiasm, its important to consider that selling products via dropshipping carries risk, and there’s absolutely no guarantees you’ll succeed (even with the right strategies and processes in place.
 Just like any business model, there will be risk but this is what in-effect creates the reward.
 You’ll need to treat your store like any business.
 It will require work, investment and planning.

 The Sales Page is predominately filled with revenue screenshots; remember, this is not all profit and you can expect at least 50% to be swallowed up in cost.
-I also find it pretty interesting that some of the screenshots have parts of the message eradicated or removed.
-Sure I understand privacy but whats he got to hide?

 If you are short of time, you can always jump straight to the verdict.
 Otherwise be sure to read on to learn about Baird and the content of the course.